-Hence, the information of the configuration file regarding the blue team's vehicles is identical to 5.1, despite of its location, speed and radius.
+Hence, the information of the configuration file regarding the blue team's vehicles is identical to 6.1, despite of its location, speed and radius.
 Those three parameters have to be filled with the proper information of the modeled situation.

 Red Team Regarding the red team, a simple strategy file is associated modeling the displacement from its initial position to the core of the harbor.
-This strategy is intended to simply prove if the defense is prepared to deal with an invasion of the harbor, and certificates if the modeled implementation of effectors' usage is correctly made.
-The red team implementation is the same as blue team, despising the team - the RED\TEAM label should be used - and behavior tags.
-The behavior defines the strategy that a single vehicle should use, which, in this case, all of them have a strategy file associated.
-The strategy file definition could be seen in 5.9
+This strategy is intended to simply prove if the defense is prepared to deal with an invasion of the harbor, and certificates if the modeled 22 implementation of effectors' usage is correctly made.
+The red team implementation is the same

-Figure 5.8: Case Study 2: Displacement of Strike Force
+Figure 6.7: Case Study 2: Protected Area